 It is important to remember that (with one exception*) checklists are created in My Library but can only be used when you are in a Case.

 *The exception?
-It's the special This Case checklist that you can read about below.
+It's the special Case Specific Checklist that you can read about below.
 It allows you to create a quick checklist when you are already working in a Case.

 Creating a checklist

 Checklists are created in My Library.
-To get started, navigate to My ADR Notable > My Library > My Checklists in the main menu:
+To get started, first expand the Main Menu (if it is not already open) using the arrow in the lower left corner of the screen.
+Then navigate to My ADR Notable > My Library > My Checklists in the main menu:

 Once you are in My Checklists, you will see two tabs across the top: My Global Checklists and ADR Notable Checklists.
 (See below to learn more about the ADR Notable Checklists.)
-We will now create a checklist to keep track of documents that participants in mortgage foreclosure avoidance cases must typically provide to lenders before a mediation...
+We will now create a checklist to keep track of documents to share in a mortgage foreclosure avoidance case...

 1. Select in My Global Checklists.